roshadah/Power-Bi-Project-2/README.md

    while the fact table is order_details.
 - Step 6: A new table was created named Calender table to allow for time intelligence calculation using the Calender = CALENDARAUTO() function.

-  -Step 6b.
+-  Step 6b.
 The table was modeled using a star scheme like this
   <img width="196" alt="Screenshot 2024-05-13 232043" src="https://github.com/roshadah/Power-Bi-Project-
    2/assets/98277448/4e48cd40-d4cf-475e-ad7d-9332e9cd11c4">